Introduction for Engineering Strategy.

 This is a work-in-progress draft!

-Over the past decade, I’ve slowly assembled a comprehensive structure for working through engineering strategy problems.
-This is not a competitive framework, that aims to discredit other approach, but rather it’s a synthesis of the various approaches I’ve encountered, along with a few dimensions that I’ve not seen addressed in much detail such as refining early strategy ideas into something that works, as well as being explicit about what altitude you want strategy to happen at within your organization.
+Over the past decade, I’ve slowly assembled a framework for working through engineering strategy problems.
+This is not a particularly novel framework, that aims to discredit other approaches.
+Rather, it’s a synthesis of the various approaches I’ve encountered, along with a few dimensions that I’ve not seen addressed in much detail such as refining early strategy ideas into something that works.
+It also explains the attitude and the altitude you need to define strategy in your organization.

 These examples emphasize several core theme of this book.
 First, that effective strategy comes from refining decent ideas by exposing them to reality.
 Second, that the idea that strategy is only the domain of executives or Staff-plus engineers is self-defeating: every member of an engineering organization can do strategy, although their methods will certainly vary.